-It’s been a testing six months since we went into lockdown, but with local restrictions on the rise, it’s also a test on our mental health too.
+It’s been a testing one and a half year since the beginning of the pandemic, but with restrictions on the rise, it’s also a test on our mental health.

-Well, we’ve been in national lockdown in March this year and restrictions are gradually beginning to ease, and with that happening, we were able to go out and enjoy our lives again.
+Well, we’ve been under restrictions since March last year.
+Restrictions are gradually beginning to ease, and with that happening, we were able to go out and enjoy our lives again.
 For many of us, our mental health began to improve as our homes felt less like prisons and more like actual homes again.
 Some of us were able to return to work again, in varying capacities that is, giving us some sense of pride.
 Basically, a huge big sense of normality was returning.

 It’s like being in the waiting room at the doctor’s surgery; you are there for your appointment and the queue just seems to be getting longer as does the waiting time.
 You find yourself hitting that crunch moment in your mind and you just say to yourself ‘forget it, I’ve had enough, this is doing my bloody head in’